COVID-19 Communications Toolkit for Health Centers

 Building confidence in the COVID-19 vaccines among health center staff and patients takes many different forms of communication and outreach.
 It’s important to be transparent about the vaccine — its safety, development, efficacy, and side effects.
 People will feel more comfortable with the vaccine as they see friends, family, and others from their community getting vaccinated.

 NACHC has developed these resources to provide health center staff with tools for explaining the COVID-19 vaccines and promoting vaccination among staff, patients, and the community.
-Please note: We will be adding materials translated into additional languages soon.
+Related Resource: COVID-19 Vaccine Education Resources from Outside Organizations.